 On this page

-The AIHW manages and uses deaths data for monitoring and surveillance of deaths at the population level and for data linkage in health research.
-Data linkage (also known as data integration) involves bringing together information about people, places and events to get more out of the data in a way that protects individual privacy and confidentiality.
-The resulting datasets are used for statistical and research purposes only and usually disposed of as soon as the project is completed.
+The AIHW manages and uses deaths data for monitoring and surveillance of deaths at the population level and for data linkage in health and medical research.
 All data linkage work at AIHW requires approval by the AIHW Ethics Committee.

 The AIHW operates under a strict privacy regime which has its basis in section 29 of the Australian Institute of Health and Welfare Act 1987 (AIHW Act) and the Privacy Act 1988 (Privacy Act).
 For more information, see Privacy of data.